jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert None != None
         self.assertNotEqual(None, None)

-* green: make it pass

-  then I make each failing line until they all pass
+* then I change each failing line until they all pass

   .. code-block:: python